mohammed-b-hassan/counter-app-nextjs/README.md

 State Management: I Used useState hook to manage the count state.

 Event Handlers: Defined handleIncrement and handleDecrement functions for count manipulation.
- - for the handleDecrement i assumed that it should not be decrease the count less then 0 based on the initial value
+ - for the handleDecrement i assumed that it should not go below 0 based on the initial value

 Component Structure: Structured within a div, containing count display and buttons for incrementing and decrementing.